Death of Alan Kurdi: Reactions in the arts

 A week following his death, around 30 Moroccans recreated the discovery of Kurdi's body in tribute in the Moroccan capital.
 In January 2016, the Chinese artist Ai Weiwei posed like Kurdi by imitating his dead body as shown in the media pictures.
+His gesture and the surrounding controversy were part of "using the image as an interface" to communicate about social justice.
 The picture was published first in the Indian magazine India Today together with an interview of Ai Weiwei, and was also shown at the India Art Fair.

 In February 2016, Missy Higgins released a song titled "Oh Canada", dedicated to Alan Kurdi.

-In March 2016 a huge mural of Kurdi's dead body appeared on a wall next to the European Central Bank headquarters in Frankfurt.

 In September 2018, hip hop artist Lupe Fiasco released a song titled "Alan Forever" on his album Drogas Wave.
 The song presents an alternate reality where Alan survived.

 Director Terry George created a scene in the 2016 film The Promise inspired by the Kurdi incident, to show parallels between Armenians fleeing the Ottoman Empire and modern refugees like Alan Kurdi.